juvar/murano-tutorial/source/introduction.rst

 Images
 ~~~~~~

-Every instance (aka virtual machine) that is created by Murano Application, must me Murano-aware.
-It must have a special Murano component called Murano agent installed on it.
+As Murano orchestrates creation and configuration of an instance,
+Murano needs to interact with it.

+There are several ways to achieve this.
+The most popular is  **murano-agent** - software component that resides on an instance and
+listens to Murano RabbitMQ queue.
+The other less popular ways to interact with an instance are Heat agents
+(if an application relies on Heat software orchestration),
+or an arbitrary bootstrap script, injected to an instance.

+The most common way to ensure that an instance has murano-agent is to pre-install
+murano-agent on an image of a virtual machine.
-If a Murano application offers you to select an image, it is obligatory to select an image that has murano agent.
+That's why if a Murano application offers you to select an image and you do not know the implementation details,
+always assume that you need an image with pre-installed murano agent.

-Images panel displays all the Murano-enabled images:
+Images panel displays all the images related to Murano:

 .. image:: images/images.png

 All the image-related activities on Murano-enabled images should be performed via Glance interface
 exaclty the same way as it is performmed on all other images.

-The only functionality offred by Image panel is to mark/ unmark an image as Murano image.
+The only functionality offred by Image panel is to mark/ unmark an image as Murano image, and
+to tag a Murano image as a ``linux`` or ``windows``.
 Technically this is done by addind/removing special metadata to an image.

+Future releases of Murano will offer more fine-grain tags
+so that to distinguish between different linux and windows operating families.

 .. _non_murano_ui_label: